-Lea rning outcomes Additional guidance rners should be able to demonstrate and bly their knowledge and understanding of: (a) (i) natural clones in plants and the production of natural clones for use in horticulture To include examples of natural cloning and the methods used to produce clones (various forms of (ii) how to take plant cuttings as an example of vegetative propagation). a simple cloning technique Dissection of a selection of plant material to produce cuttings.
+Lea rning outcomes Additional guidance rners should be able to demonstrate and ly their knowledge and understanding of: of natural clones for use in horticulture me (ii) how to take plant cuttings as an example of a simple cloning technique Dis (i) · To include examples of natural cloning and the methods used to produce clones (various forms of vegetative propagation). a simple cloning technique Dissection of a selection of plant material to produce cuttings.
 PAG2 HSW4 (b) (i) the production of artificial clones of plants by micropropagation and tissue culture To include an evaluation of the uses of plant cloning in horticulture and agriculture. (ii) the arguments for and against artificial cloning in plants HSW9, HSW12 (c) nat ural clones in animal species To include examples of natural clones (twins formed by embryo splitting).

-- (d) (i) how artificial clones in animals can be produced by artificial embryo twinning or by enucleation and somatic cell nuclear transfer (SCNT) - (ii) the arguments for and against artificial cloning in animals - (e) the use of microorganisms in biotechnological processes - (f) the advantages and disadvantages of using microorganisms to make food for human consumption - (g) (i) how to culture microorganisms effectively, using aseptic techniques - (ii) the importance of manipulating the growing conditions in batch and continuous fermentation in order to maximise the yield of product required - (h) (i) the standard growth curve of a microorganism in a closed culture - (ii) practical investigations into the factors affecting the growth of microorganisms processes including brewing, baking, cheese making, yoghurt production, penicillin production, insulin production and bioremediation.
+- (d) (i) how artificial clones in animals can be produced by artificial embryo twinning or by enucleation and somatic cell nuclear transfer (SCNT) - (ii) the arguments for and against artificial cloning in animals - (e) the use of microorganisms in biotechnological processes - (f) the advantages and disadvantages of using microorganisms to make food for human consumption - (g) (i) how to culture microorganisms effectively, using aseptic techniques - (ii) the importance of manipulating the growing conditions in batch and continuous fermentation in order to maximise the yield of product required - (h) (i) the standard growth curve of a microorganism in a closed culture - (ii) practical investigations into the factors affecting the growth of microorganisms